Golem: An algorithm for robust experiment and process optimization: Chemistry Applications

 To achieve the optimization goals, we use \golem to estimate both $\mathbb{E}[Area]$ and $\sigma[Area]$ as the optimization proceeds (Figure \ref{fig:hplc-opt}a).
 We then use \textit{Chimera}\cite{Hase:2018_chimera} to scalarize these two objectives into a single robust and multi-objective function, $g[Area]$, to be optimized. \textit{Chimera} is a scalarizing function that enables multi-objective optimization via the definition of a hierarchy of objectives and associated target values.
 As opposed to the post-hoc analysis discussed in the previous section, in this example we start with no prior experiment being available and let the optimization algorithm request new experiments in order to identify a suitable protocol.
 Here we perform virtual HPLC runs using \textit{Olympus}\cite{Hase:2020_olympus}, which allows to simulate experiments via Bayesian Neural Network models.
 These probabilistic models capture the stochastic nature of experiments, such that they return slightly different outcomes every time an experiment is simulated.
-In addition to this source of uncertainty, here we artificially inject input noise into the controllable parameters P1 and P3.
+In other words, they simulate the heteroscedastic noise present in the experimental measurements.
+While measurement noise is not the focus of this work, it is another source of uncertainty routinely encountered in an experimental setting.
+As such, it is included in this example application.
+Bayesian optimization algorithms are generally robust to some level of measurement noise, as this source of uncertainty is inferred by the surrogate model.
+However, the combination of output and input noise in the same experiment is particularly challenging, as both sources of noise manifest themselves as noisy measurements despite the different origin.
+In fact, in addition to measurement noise, here we inject input noise into the controllable parameters P1 and P3.
 Hence, while the optimization algorithm may request a specific value for P1 and P3, the actual, realized ones will differ.
+This setup therefore contains noise in both input experimental conditions and measurements.

 While large input noise would be catastrophic in most standard optimization campaigns (as shown in section \ref{section:benchmarks_noisy}, Figure \ref{fig:xmin_examples}), \golem allows the optimization to proceed successfully.
 With the procedure depicted in Figure \ref{fig:hplc-opt}a, on average, \textit{Gryffin} was able to identify parameter settings that achieve $\mathbb{E}[Area] > 1000$ a.u. after less than $50$ experiments (Figure \ref{fig:hplc-opt}b).
 Equivalent results were obtained with \textit{GPyOpt} and \textit{Hyperopt} (Figure \ref{si_fig:hplc_opt_gpyopt_hopt}).
 The improvements in this objective are, however, accompanied by a degradation in the second objective, output variability, as measured by $\sigma[Area]$ (Figure \ref{fig:hplc-opt}c).
 This effect is due to the inevitable trade-off between the two competing objectives being optimized.
 After having reached its primary objective, the optimization algorithm mostly focused on improving the second objective, while satisfying the constraint defined for the first one.
 This behavior is visible in Figure \ref{fig:hplc-opt}d-e.
 Early in the optimization, \textit{Gryffin} is more likely to query parameter settings with low $\mathbb{E}[Area]$ and $\sigma[Area]$ values.
 At a later stage, with more information about the response surface, the algorithm focused on lowering $\sigma[Area]$ while keeping $\mathbb{E}[Area]$ above $1000$ a.u.
 Due to input uncertainty, the Pareto front highlights an irreducible amount of output variance for any non-zero values of expected area (Figure \ref{fig:hplc-opt}d).
 An analysis of the true robust objectives shows that, given the $\mathbb{E}[Area] > 1000$ a.u. constraint, the best achievable $\sigma[Area]$ values are $\sim 300$ a.u.
 (Figure \ref{si_fig:hplc_true_optimum}).